rust-lang/reference/src/panic.md

 > The [`PanicInfo`] struct contains information about the location of the panic.

 r[panic.panic_handler.syntax]
-The `panic_handler` attribute uses the [MetaWord] syntax and thus does not take any inputs.
+The `panic_handler` attribute uses the [MetaWord] syntax.

 r[panic.panic_handler.allowed-positions]
 The `panic_handler` attribute may only be applied to a function with signature `fn(&PanicInfo) -> !`.

 r[panic.panic_handler.duplicates]
-Duplicate instances of the `panic_handler` attribute on a function are ignored.
+The `panic_handler` attribute may be used any number of times on a function.

 > [!NOTE]
-> `rustc` currently warns about unused duplicate `panic_handler` attributes.
+> `rustc` lints against any use following the first.

 r[panic.panic_handler.unique]
 There must be a single `panic_handler` function in the dependency graph.